-MetaVR Terrain Tools for Esri ArcGIS has the ability to compile 2D textured runway models into 3D terrain.
-Starting with Terrain Tools version 1.5, when a runway model is compiled with the terrain, the runway conforms to the earth curvature and terrain profile.
+MetaVR Terrain Tools for Esri ArcGIS has the ability to compile 2D textured runway models into round-earth 3D terrain.
+When a runway model is compiled with the terrain, the runway conforms to the earth curvature and terrain profile.
 The underlying terrain is cut out from the full compiled terrain.

 A runway model, which is typically generated in a third-party software tool as a flat (2D) mesh, can be converted to MetaVR’s model format (using MetaVR’s FBX or OpenFlight conversion utility), and then incorporated into a 3D terrain project as a runway feature.
 The runway model is represented in an ArcMap document as a point feature class; the position of the feature is the geolocation of the origin of the model.